Academic Programs and Curricula

 Change of Program

-Graduate students desiring to pursue a new graduate program must complete a new application for graduate admission.
-Contact the Graduate School for further information.
+Graduate students desiring to pursue a new graduate degree program must complete a new application for graduate admission.
+Contact the Graduate School for more information.

 Faculty in individual areas of focus review, approve, or deny admission of students who apply to a selected area.
 A student is admitted into the Ed.D. program when an area of focus admits a student into the program.
 Students admitted and enrolled in course work in the Ed.D. program, choosing to change their area of focus, must reapply for admission to the Ed.D. program through the Graduate School.
 Students must complete requirements in effect at the time of admission.